calloquy-lawrence-shea/calloquy-dev-browser-ext/README.md

 #### Open a new incognito window for each meeting participant.

-We have to schedule & test meetings often, and opening up an incognito window for each user can repetitive.
+We have to schedule & test meetings often, and opening up an incognito window for each user can be repetitive.
-This plugin adds a button that will open a new incognito window for each meeting participant, making this process quick & easy.
+This plugin adds a button that will open a new incognito window for each meeting participant, speeding up the process of joining test meetings.